MaseerahKhatoon/Supervised-Learning/README.md

 # Supervised-Learning

-An implementation and analysis of supervised learning models on two different datasets, comparing there outcomes as each model works differently with respective data.
+An implementation and analysis of supervised learning models on two different datasets, comparing their outcomes as each model works differently with respective data.